 Directorate General of Insurance and Pension Funds was reviewing these documents and it had not reported any new findings or issued new requests.

-Nevertheless, the Parent Company's Directors do not expect any significant aspects to arise from said review that could affect either the annual accounts, the aforementioned Fund or the Parent Company.
+The Parent Company's Directors do not expect any significant aspects to arise from said reviews that could affect either the annual accounts, the aforementioned Fund or the Parent Company.